-- All K 12 students must submit the weekly work required (as listed on the pacing chart for each course) by 4:59 p.m. on Friday of each week to be counted for attendance purposes. - Students in grades K 12 must attend weekly scheduled live lessons with their teacher. - ESE students must attend their scheduled support sessions with their contact teacher. - Daily VSA login data can be used to determine attendance for any K 12 student whose coursework is not up to date.
+- All students must submit the weekly work required (as listed on the pacing chart for each course) by 4:59 p.m. on Friday of each week to be counted for attendance purposes. - Students must attend weekly scheduled live lessons with their teacher. - Students must complete weekly supplemental program minutes/lessons. - ESE students must attend their scheduled support sessions with their contact teacher. - Daily VSA login data can be used to determine attendance for any student whose coursework is not up to date.